ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

   - `npm run auth:reset`

 Ensure you sign in with the Microsoft account that owns Java and has launched the game at least once.
 The bot uses the launcher’s auth cache by default.

 ---

+### 5. Behavior: Teleport-based filming (default)

+- On spawn, the bot probes whether it can use `/tp`.
+- If teleport is permitted, it builds a roster of online players (excluding itself) and cycles through them:
+  - Teleports to a player, locks the camera on them, films for a dwell period, then advances to the next.
+  - If the filmed player disconnects mid-shot, it immediately refreshes the roster and continues.
+  - If the roster is empty, it waits and polls periodically until someone joins.
+- If teleport is not permitted, the bot prints and chats: "cambot can't teleport" and idles.

+Timing and behavior are configurable via environment variables (see section 11).

+Notes:
+- Default client `viewDistance` is 6 chunks.
+Increase if you want wider surroundings while filming: `CAMBOT_VIEW_DISTANCE=8`.
+- Existing camera modes (look_at, wide, circle, etc.) still apply while filming.

+---